darkua/json_delta/README.md

 /diff/1 -d {"start":"2017-01-01", end:"2017-01-01"} //all changes for obj id 1, in between time interval
 ```
 * endpoint to filter changes receiving as paramenter start and end date
-  * get specific elements relative to the querie
+  - [ ] get specific elements relative to the querie
-  * diff in between ordered elements by date
+  - [ ] diff in between ordered elements by date
-  * output diff in correct format
+  - [ ] output diff in correct format

-2. Babl module request details view
-  - [x] Track request full details from kafka `logs.qa` topic and write to `logs.details`
-  - [ ] Send babl events (Telegram/Slack notifications) when the request details is not completed within the expected time limit.

 Assumptions:
 - Will use the field _id, to identify same objects for comparing